 theatre | 3+

 9-10 November 2019 | the REACH

 dance | 4+

 24-26 April 2020 | Family Theater

-For more information, visit the Kennedy Center website and look for Events for Young Audiences in their theatre section.
+For more information, visit the Kennedy Center website and look for Performances for Young Audiences.

 Part of Never Grow Up!

 The Dutch focus at the Kennedy Center is part of Never Grow up!.
 Throughout 2019 Never Grow Up! presents an abundance of Dutch film, literature and performing arts for young audiences in the United States.
 A wide range of work from the Netherlands will be presented and shared at festivals, conferences and other platforms, all representing a respect for young people and dedication to youth culture as an autonomous art form.

 Never Grow Up! is a joint effort of Dutch Performing Arts, the Consulate General of the Kingdom of the Netherlands in New York, Eye International, Netherlands Film Fund, Cinekid, Dutch Foundation for Literature, and DutchCulture.